maithili-k/uva-rdm-jan-2024/2-data-creation-and-analysis/lisa-researchdrive-exercise.md

 > **_Food for thought:_**
 > * If people want to reproduce the results you shared what information do they need?
 How do you make sure that they _can_ reproduce your work?

-## 6. Get the final dataset
-To continue to the next part of the assignment you need to have a dataset.
-Ideally you have collected the information from three acts and have combined the frequency tables, or ran a full analysis on the source of all acts.
-If you didn't manage to do that, no worries, you can continue with your own results file or even a dummy text file.